UC-ITSC/DevOps/Docker.md

 1. `sudo SUSEConnect -p sle-module-containers/12/x86_64 -r ''`
 2. `sudo zypper refresh`
 3. `sudo zypper install docker`
-4. `Use systemctl commands to start docker`
+4. Use systemctl commands to start docker
 5. `sudo usermod -aG docker $USER`
-6. `Exit the server and re-ssh the server`
+6. Exit the server and re-ssh the server

 Docker is now installed and ready to use

-For older servers, you may have to downgrade docker until it starts working.

-1. List versions: `zypper se -v docker`
-2. `sudo zypper in -f docker-version-tag-here` (e.x. `sudo zypper in -f docker-17.09.1_ce-98.12.1`)